NYPL/digital-collections/README.md

    ie. `## [2.4.13] - 04-21-2023`

 7. Commit and push changes to release branch.
-8. Merge `release` branch to `production` and push the changes.
-This will deploy through Travis if all goes well.
+8. The `production` branch is protected.
+When the release is ready, create a pull request to merge `release` branch to `production`/ Merging in the release will deploy through Travis.
-9. Immediately after merging release to production, finish the release and backmerge release to `qa` and `main`
+9. Immediately after merging release to production, finish the release.
+This is done by backmerging the release to `qa` and `main` followed by creating the tags/release on github using these commands:

    `$ git tag -a x.y.z`
    `$ git push origin --tags`

 ### Release Naming Strategy